ROBelgium/MSNoise/doc/index.rst

 MSNoise - Documentation
 =======================

-Originally, MSNoise was a "Python Package for Monitoring Seismic Velocity Changes using Ambient Seismic Noise".
-With the release of MSNoise 1.4, and because of the Plugin Support, we could call MSNoise: "Measuring with Seismic Noise".

-The current release version of MSNoise is **MSNoise 2.0** and is a Python 3 version only.

-The standard MSNoise workflow is designed to go from seismic data archives to dv/v curves.
-The monitoring is achieved by computing the cross-correlation of continuous seismic records for each pair of a network and by studying the changes in the cross-correlation function relative to a reference.

-The goal of the "suite" is to provide researchers with an efficient processing tool, while keeping the need for coding to a minimum and avoiding being a black box.
-Moreover, as long as the in- and outputs of each step are respected, they can easily be replaced with one's own codes !
-(See :ref:`workflow`).

-Plugins can be added and extend the standard workflow from any steps, e.g. using MSNoise as a cross-correlation toolbox until the `stack` step, and then branching to the workflow provided by one's plugin.
+MSNoise is a Python package for monitoring seismic velocity changes using ambient seismic noise.
+It automates the full pipeline from raw seismic archives to dv/v curves: cross-correlations, stacking, reference computation, and relative velocity estimation via MWCS, stretching, or wavelet methods.

+MSNoise 2.x is a full rewrite built on xarray, with a config-set / lineage architecture that makes it easy to run the same data through multiple parameter branches without reprocessing from scratch.
+Plugins can extend or replace any step.

-If you use MSNoise for your research and prepare publications, please consider citing MSNoise:
+If you use MSNoise for your research, please cite:

-**Lecocq, T., C. Caudron, et F. Brenguier (2014)**, MSNoise, a Python Package for Monitoring Seismic Velocity Changes Using Ambient Seismic Noise, *Seismological Research Letters*, 85(3), 715‑726, doi:10.1785/0220130073.
+| **Lecocq, T., C. Caudron, et F. Brenguier (2014)**, MSNoise, a Python Package
+| for Monitoring Seismic Velocity Changes Using Ambient Seismic Noise,
+| *Seismological Research Letters*, 85(3), 715–726, doi:10.1785/0220130073.

 .. toctree::